pzhaojohnson/RNA2Drawer/README.md

 If you happen to have Python 2 installed alongside Python 3, note that the Python 3 interpreter can be specifically accessed by the name `python3` on Mac and Linux systems.
 Similarly, `pip` for Python 3 can be specifically accessed by the name `pip3`.

+### Uninstalling

+Just delete the RNA2Drawer shortcut on your Desktop and delete the RNA2Drawer folder.

 ## Creating a New Structure

 In `File` -> `New`, you can enter a plain sequence that will be drawn single-stranded, or enter the dot-bracket notation of a structure.